Soviet Union–Yugoslavia relations: 1948 Tito–Stalin split

-In the first two years following the war, relations between FPRY and the Soviet leadership, which during that period sought to accommodate the USSR's Western allies demands in Europe, were not entirely free of disagreements on a number of issues, such as Yugoslavia's territorial claims to Italy's Free Territory of Trieste and the part of Austria's Carinthia populated by Carinthian Slovenes, Tito's efforts to play a leading role in the entire Balkans region, as well as over Stalin's reluctance to decisively support the Greek Communists in the Greek Civil War, who were actively supported by Yugoslavia, Bulgaria, and Albania.
+In the first two years following the war, relations between FPRY and the Soviet leadership, which during that period sought to accommodate the USSR's Western allies demands in Europe, were not entirely free of disagreements on a number of issues, such as Yugoslavia's territorial claims to Italy's Free Territory of Trieste and the part of Austria's Carinthia populated by Carinthian Slovenes, Tito's efforts to play a leading role in the entire Balkans region, as well as the issue of material support to the Greek Communist-led Democratic Army in the Greek Civil War, partially provided by Yugoslavia even after the 1948 split.
 Drastic deterioration in relations occurred in early 1948.
 The assumption in Moscow was that once it was known that he had lost Soviet approval, Tito would collapse.
 The expulsion effectively banished Yugoslavia from the international association of socialist states, while other socialist states of Eastern Europe subsequently underwent purges of alleged "Titoists".
 Faced with East Bloc economic embargo and the possibility of a military attack Yugoslavia sought assistance from the West, mainly the United States.
 Stalin took the matter personally and attempted, unsuccessfully, to assassinate Tito on several occasions.
 Tito's successful resistance to Stalin in 1948 increased his popularity both in Yugoslavia and around the world and defined future Soviet–Yugoslavia relations.
 With deterioration of relations Yugoslav representation at the United Nations even accused the Soviet Union of having started the Korean War.